 Siloam School was built in northeast Charlotte in the early 1920s.
 The museum will move the building to its eight-acre campus in east Charlotte this summer, where it will become a community resource and center for education.

-Dixon, a North Carolina Central University alum with a master’s degree in urban administration from UNC Charlotte, also served on the boards of the Mint Museum of Art, the Charlotte Regional Business Alliance and the Charlotte Regional Visitors Association.
+Dixon, a North Carolina Central University alum with a master’s degree in urban administration from UNC Charlotte, also served on the boards of the Mint Museum of Art and the Charlotte Regional Business Alliance, as well as on the visitors advisory committee of the Charlotte Regional Visitors Authority.

 Dixon’s path wasn’t laid out for her.

 “I didn’t originally have a clear idea of what I wanted to become,” Dixon said.
 She went through a divorce and had three young children to care for when she was working as an administrative assistant at the Charlotte Observer.